hzqst/MetaHookSv/README.md

 2. Blocking duplicate plugins (which may introduce infinite-recursive calling) from loading.

-3. A transaction will be there at stage `LoadEngine` and `LoadClient`, to prevent `InlineHook` issued by multiple plugins from immediately taking effects on engine code.
+3. A transaction will be there at stage `LoadEngine` and `LoadClient`, to prevent `InlineHook` issued by multiple plugins from immediately taking effect.
 Allowing multiple plugins to `SearchPattern` and `InlineHook` same function without conflict.

 ## Plugins